11 Reasons of Resurfacing Passive Aggressive Behaviours Under Emotional Strain

 Why Do Passive Aggressive Behaviours Reappear?

-Before we dig into the reasons, let’s clarify what we mean by resurfacing passive aggressive behaviours.
+Before we dig into the reasons, let’s clarify what we mean by ‘resurfacing passive-aggressive behaviours’.
 These are indirect ways a person expresses anger, resentment, or dissatisfaction, such as procrastination, sarcasm, silent treatment, delayed responses, or intentional inefficiency.
 Over time, these behaviours can damage relationships, Trust, and emotional well-being.

 The core problem is that emotional strain makes it harder to maintain healthier communication, and under pressure, old coping styles can resurface.
+Research from the American Psychological Association shows that under stress, the brain’s prefrontal cortex, responsible for emotional regulation, becomes less active, while the amygdala becomes more reactive (APA, 2019)1.
+That shift increases the likelihood of indirect coping strategies.

 The Emotional Toll When Passive Aggressive Behaviours Reappear